securityfirst/tent-content/contents_fr/communications/radios-and-satellite-phones/beginner/high-frequency-radios.md

-[Title]: # (High Freque
+[Title]: # (High Frequency radios)
-cy radios)
 [Order]: # (7)

-## High Freque
-cy radios

-HF (High Freque
-cy) radios, i
- the 3 to 30 MHz freque
-cy ra
-ge, allow voice commu
-icatio
-s over medium a
-d lo
-g ra
-ge (co
-ceivably arou
-d the world).
-Less affected by obstacles, HF sig als ca
- "be
-d" arou
-d hills a
-d buildi
-gs a
-d do
-ot require repeaters to fu
-ctio
- over lo
-g ra
-ges.
-However, the tra
-smissio
- ra
-ge of HF sig
-als may be i
-flue
-ced by time of day, weather co ditio s, electrical i terfere ce, a d poor system co figuratio
-.
-It takes skill to achieve reliable HF co

-ectivity over lo
-g dista
-ces.
-HF radios are ofte
- i
-stalled i
- vehicles or at base statio
-s.
-HF systems are ge
-erally more expe
-sive tha
- VHF a
-d require more mai
-te
-a
-ce.

-The adva
-tages of HF radios are:

-*   Short- to extremely lo
-g-ra
-ge commu
-icatio
- without a relay statio
-;*   Less affected by topographical variatio
-;*   High degree of i
-depe
-de
-ce;*   Easy to
-etwork, with multiple statio
-s shari
-g the freque
-cy;*   Messages ca
- be se
-t simulta
-eously to multiple desti
-atio
-s;*   Mo
-itori
-g is simple;*   Well-adapted for use i vehicles;*   Adaptable to cha gi g operatio al co ditio s;*   Relatively cheap to purchase; o call charges;*   Relatively easy to diversify fu ctio s of the etwork (voice, fax, GPS tracki g, SITOR or PACTOR data tra smissio
-);*   Possible to i
-tegrate with other
-etworks (pho
-e/email); a
-d
-*   Requires limited mai
-te
-a
-ce.

-The disadva
-tages are:

-*   Not secure - a
-ybody ca
- liste
- i
-;
-*   Requires registratio
- a
-d lice
-si
-g i
- most cou
-tries;*   Tra
-smissio
- stre
-gth varies duri
-g the day depe
-di
-g o
- solar activity;*   'Skip zo
-e':
-o receptio
- betwee
- maximum exte
-t of direct wave (grou
-d wave) a
-d  lo
-ger radius starti
-g with the closest reflectio
-s from the io
-osphere;*   Staff have to be trai ed i order to take full adva tage of the etwork; a d
-*   Tech
-ical expertise
-eeded for i
-stallatio
-, a
-d HF ca
- i
-terfere with other electro
-ic equipme
-t if
-ot i
-stalled correctly.
+## High Frequency radios

+HF (High Frequency) radios, in the 3 to 30 MHz frequency range, allow voice communications over medium and long range (conceivably around the world).
+Less affected by obstacles, HF signals can "bend" around hills and buildings and do not require repeaters to function over long ranges.
+However, the transmission range of HF signals may be influenced by time of day, weather conditions, electrical interference, and poor system configuration.
+It takes skill to achieve reliable HF connectivity over long distances.
+HF radios are often installed in vehicles or at base stations.
+HF systems are generally more expensive than VHF and require more maintenance.

+The advantages of HF radios are:

+*   Short- to extremely long-range communication without a relay station;*   Less affected by topographical variation;*   High degree of independence;*   Easy to network, with multiple stations sharing the frequency;*   Messages can be sent simultaneously to multiple destinations;*   Monitoring is simple;*   Well-adapted for use in vehicles;*   Adaptable to changing operational conditions;*   Relatively cheap to purchase; no call charges;*   Relatively easy to diversify functions of the network (voice, fax, GPS tracking, SITOR or PACTOR data transmission);*   Possible to integrate with other networks (phone/email); and
+*   Requires limited maintenance.

+The disadvantages are:

+*   Not secure - anybody can listen in;
+*   Requires registration and licensing in most countries;*   Transmission strength varies during the day depending on solar activity;*   'Skip zone': no reception between maximum extent of direct wave (ground wave) and  longer radius starting with the closest reflections from the ionosphere;*   Staff have to be trained in order to take full advantage of the network; and
+*   Technical expertise needed for installation, and HF can interfere with other electronic equipment if not installed correctly.